aceslowman/threejs_procedural/taskell.md

     * [x] Allow for intermediate toggling of components.
     * [x] Tie  toggle params to a variable in GUI.
     * [x] Create new Navigation elements for topmost items
+- [feature] allow ProceduralMap to accept a texture input as a prop
+    > The ProceduralMap class will need to allow optional input textures.
+    * [x] Input the Elevation map into the Color map.
+    * [x] Pass the input into the ColorLookup, and do a simple color shift using the grayscale.
+- [feature] move ColorLookup to GRAY2HSV
+- [ui] create Float, Vec2, Vec3 UI input classes.
+    > Basic elements need to be created for common shader data types.
+    * [x] FloatInput
+    * [x] VectorInput
+    * [x] BoolInput

 ## Backburner